-Chia seeds are very popular among health enthusiasts.
+Chia seed benefits are very popular among health enthusiasts.
 This superfood is said to be the best substitute for grains because consuming just one portion can fill up your stomach for several hours.
 Learn more about the benefits of chia seeds and get ideas for chia seed recipes.

 But what exactly are Chia seeds, and how do they help people manage their health?
-In this complete and ultimate guide, we will tackle everything you need to know about this superfood.
+In this complete and ultimate guide, we will tackle everything you need to know about this superfood including how much chia seeds per day to lose weight!

 This will include the health benefits of Chia seeds, nutritional facts about the superfood, free recipes, and the truth behind the claim that it aids weight loss.
 Read on!